bardiabarabadi/uvicMUSE/README.md

 ### Setting Up a Stream

-The easiest way to get Muse data is to use Muse LSL directly from the command line.
+The easiest way to get Muse data is to use muselsl directly from the command line.
 Use the `-h` flag to get a comprehensive list of all commands and options.
 Also, use `-b bgapi` for windows

 To print a list of available muses: